Mastering Vocabulary Word Walls in Secondary ELA

 • How: focus lens

-When students write their vocabulary words, they sometimes fall into easy patterns, often the subject + linking verb + predicate adjective pattern.
+When students write their vocabulary, they sometimes fall into easy patterns, often the subject + linking verb + predicate adjective pattern.
 (A telescope is fun.)
-Some guidelines for students to write words:
+Some guidelines for classes to write words:

-1. Require students to apply the vocabulary word in a different context by giving them sentence starters.
-Increase the level of complexity as students receive more exposure to the word.
+1. Require learners to apply the vocabulary term in a different context by giving them sentence starters.
+Increase the level of complexity as they receive more exposure to the word.

 I would be reluctant to _____________ because ___________.